Adolescent literacy

 Adolescent literacy refers to the ability of adolescents to read and write.
 Adolescence is a period of rapid psychological and neurological development, during which children develop morally (truly understanding the consequences of their actions), cognitively (problem-solving, reasoning, remembering), and socially (responding to feelings, interacting, cooperating).
 All of these three types of development have influence—to varying degrees—on the development of literacy skills.

 Adolescent literacy development can take many different forms at home and in school.
 Parental involvement is extremely important and has a positive effect on a child's developing literacy skills.
 Schools implement many different strategies to optimize a student's literacy development such as after-school tutoring, school-wide literacy reform models, and supporting families of students struggling with literacy skills.

-Understanding adolescent literacy
+Overview

 The International Reading Association (IRA) notes the unique psychology and neurology of adolescents, distinct from the literacy development of younger children or adults.
-They indicates seven guiding principles of literacy development for this age group, required for adolescents to become motivated, lifelong readers:
+They indicate seven guiding principles of literacy development for this age group, required for adolescents to become motivated, lifelong readers: